 8. Librarian’s Report: Teresa Natzke

-1. The visit by the KazakhastanKazakhstan delegation to the Franklin Library was a success.
+1. The visit by the Kazakhstan delegation to the Franklin Library was a success.
 The group visited several local libraries and asked questions about library operations in our area.

 2. The library continues to offer well attended programming for our community, 139 adults and children participated in February programming.